RianBrug/auction_reporter/README.md

 - 🏙️ Support for multiple locations with intelligent variations
 - 🏢 Clean architecture for easy extension to multiple auction sites
 - 📊 Detailed information about each auction (price, description, etc.)
+- 🤖 NEW: LLM-based auction generator for realistic auction listings

 ## Supported Locations